 WHITE ISLAND, CAMIGUIN

 Fancy swimming in aquamarine waters while admiring the majestic backdrop of volcanoes?
 Sounds like a picture-perfect scene straight off a postcard!
 Well, if Mount Hibok-hibok and Mount Vulcan are your “photobombers,” you’ll surely be stoked, right?
-After all you’re in Camiguin, the “Island Born of Fire.”
-What’s even more mesmerizing is strolling in the finely grained white sand of this dreamy, uninhabited islet called White Island.
-After cooling off in the sea and taking Instagram-worthy shots of the powdery sandbar that sparkles in sunshine, you can rest and read a book under the beach umbrella you rented.
+After all, you’re in Camiguin, the “Island Born of Fire.”
+What’s even more mesmerizing is strolling in the finely grained white sand beach of this dreamy, uninhabited islet called White Island.
+After cooling off in the sea and taking Instagram-worthy shots of the powdery sandbar that sparkles in the sunshine, you can rest and read a book under the beach umbrella you rented.
 It is also worth mentioning that the sandbar disappears during the high tide and its shape changes based on the tides.
 That’s why there is nothing permanently built there, not even trees or shade – just the panoramic vistas of the azure sky and clear blue sea.
 Don’t forget to bring your sunscreen and sunglasses for protection!

 You may have put Puerto Princesa in your bucket list because of the Underground River, a UNESCO World Heritage Site and one of the “New 7 Wonders of Nature.”
 But the capital city of Palawan has a wealth of natural attractions that will satisfy your wanderlust.
 While Coron and El Nido are popular for their jaw-dropping islands and aquatic species, the marvels of Honda Bay in Puerto Princesa are divine, too.
 An island-hopping tour will take you to the crystalline emerald waters and white sand beaches of Starfish Island where there are many starfishes of various colors and sizes on the shore, plus a mangrove forest on the side.
 Starfish Island is also said to have a great snorkelling site where one can see colorful marine life and corals.
 Another stunning spot in Honda Bay is Pandan Island with its powdery fine white sand and crystal clear waters inviting you to take a dip or snorkel.
 It also has several beachfront nipa cottages where you can chill or eat your lunch.